 - g.
 Recommend an optimal capital structure and how to implement it for a given business or strategy and be able to justify the recommendation. - h.
-Describe how behavioral characteristics and biases of users and providers of capital affect the capital structure. - i.
-Apply the elements of risk assessment, reduction, and transfer to new product/project proposals based on a cost/benefit analysis.
+Describe how behavioral characteristics and biases of users and providers of capital affect the capital structure.

 - Financial Theory and Corporate Policy, Copeland, Weston, Shastri, 4th Edition, 2005 - Ch.
 9: Multi-period Capital Budgeting under Uncertainty: Real Options Analysis - Ch.
 15: Capital Structure and the Cost of Capital: Theory and Evidence - Ch.
 16: Dividend Policy: Theory and Evidence - Ch.
 18: Acquisitions, Divestitures, Restructuring, and Corporate Governance (pp. 781-806) - Insurance Industry Mergers & Acquisitions, Toole and Herget, 2005 - Ch.
-1: Introduction - Ch.
-2: M&A Process Overview - Ch.
+1: Introduction background only - Ch.
+2: M&A Process Overview background only - Ch.
 3: Finance - Ch.
 4: Valuation Techniques - FET-108-07: Integrated Risk Management, Doherty, Ch.
-13: Contingent Leverage Strategies and Hybrid Debt - FET-147-08: Financial Decision-Making: A Behavioral Perspective - FET-148-08: Securitization of Life Insurance Assets and Liabilities - FET-149-08: Are You Paying Too Much for That Acquisition? - FET-151-08: Real and Illusory Value Creation by Insurance Companies, D. Babbel and C. Merrill, Journal of Risk and Insurance, 2005, Vol. 72, No.1, pp.1-21.
+13: Contingent Leverage Strategies and Hybrid Debt - FET-148-08: Securitization of Life Insurance Assets and Liabilities - FET-149-08: Are You Paying Too Much for That Acquisition? - FET-151-08: Real and Illusory Value Creation by Insurance Companies, D. Babbel and C. Merrill, Journal of Risk and Insurance, 2005, Vol. 72, No.1, pp.1-21.